Resources for Faculty and Staff

 And Writing placement?

-Foreign language placement is required for all new students who have skills in a foreign language and/or have taken courses in a foreign language in high school.
-Students who are majoring in International Relations and International Business are also required to take the foreign language placement test.
+Modern language placement is required for all new students who have skills in a language and/or have taken courses in a language in high school.
+Students who are majoring in International Relations and International Business are also required to take the modern language placement test.

-NB: students who test out of up to two courses in the Foreign Language sequence may be able to complete a Core Concentration in their chosen language in as few as three courses.
+NB: students who test out of up to two courses in the Modern Language sequence may be able to complete a Core Concentration in their chosen language in as few as three courses, or complete a minor in as few as four courses.

 Note: visit the Placement web page for more detailed information.